IAmDaanE/physics-simulations/README.md

 # 6 Visual Physics simulations

 A lightweight python physics sandbox / engine to experiment with physics in coding and game development.
+Vizualized with pygame.
+Contains:
+*  a bouncing ball
-Contains just a bouncing ball, a lot of bouncing balls, a lot of balls colliding with eachother, 2 cubes with different masses and sizes colliding with eachother and the three body problem with 3 planets floating around and influencing eachother with gravity.
-Visualized with pygame.
+*  a bunch of bouncing balls
+*  a bunch of floating balls colliding with eachother
+*  2 cubes with different masses and sizes sliding and colliding with eachother
+*  the three body problem with 3 planets floating around and influencing eachother with gravity.

 ---